There are several benefits of doing this.

 There are a growing number of complete suttas collections available in audio format.
 Currently there is a complete Dhammapada by Gil Fronsdal, a complete Udana by Bhante Anandajoti, and a complete Itivuttaka available for download from this site.
 If you listen to the complete book, mark it with an “L” so you know you listened to it.

-Download the Sutta Practice Life List PDF and get started now.
+Download the form from the top of the page and get started now.

 Have you used a life list for the sutta collections you have read?
 Share your experience in the comments below.
 If you would like your comment to remain unpublished, simply write “Private” at the end.